nogibjj/Mini_Proj6_Fuyao_Li/README.md

 `mylib`:
 + `extract.py`: extract the dataset from URL and save the contents to the specified file path.
 + `query.py`:
-    - `join_sql()`: Adds a timezone column to the FL_citydb table and updates its values based on latitude ranges.
+    - `join_sql()`: add a timezone column to the FL_citydb table and updates its values based on latitude ranges.
-    - `agg_order_sql()`: Uses a CTE (Common Table Expression) to calculate average latitude and city counts by state, joins these results with FL_citydb, and returns the top 10 ordered by average latitude.
+    - `agg_order_sql()`: use a CTE (Common Table Expression) to calculate average latitude and city counts by state, joins these results with FL_citydb, and returns the top 10 ordered by average latitude.
 + `transform_load.py`:
+    - `load()`: read a CSV file, connects to a Databricks SQL instance, checks if the FL_citydb table exists, and drops it if necessary.

 `main.py`: A script interacting with the SQLite database by creating tables and inserting user records.